luandro/buy-land-back/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### `npm run content`

+The `npm run content` command is used to update the `en.json` file with the latest content from a Notion database.
+This script fetches data from the Notion database, processes it, and updates the `en.json` file located in the `src/assets/i18n` directory.

+To run this command, ensure you have the necessary environment variables set up:

+- `NOTION_API_KEY`: Your Notion API key.
+- `DATABASE_ID`: The ID of the Notion database you want to fetch data from.

+Once these environment variables are configured, you can run the command:

 ### `npm run eject`